sinch/docs/docs/conversation/conversation-receive-a-message.md

 ## Sending a reply via Webhook

+To send a reply via webhook, take these steps.
-Copy the following code on top of your current webhook and then re-run your node application.
+  1. Copy the following code on top of your current webhook.
+  2. Re-run your node application.

 ```javascript
 const express = require("express");